RADar-AZDelta/Rabbit-in-a-Blender/README.md

 Why the name 'Rabbit in a Blender'?
 It stays in the rabbit theme of the [OHDSI](https://www.ohdsi.org) tools, and an ETL pipeline is like putting all your data in a blender.

+No rabbits were harmed during the development of this tool!

 Introduction
 ============